k3jph/k3jph.github.io/honors/maltese-coat-arms.md

 renditions, showcasing the universal language of heraldry that transcends individual variations in artistic expression.

-{% include figure.html image="jhoward-maltese-coa-salmeron-960px.png" width="80%"
+{% include figure.html image="jhoward-maltese-salmeron-960px.jpg" width="80%" border=true
 cap="Coat of Arms for James P. Howard, II, as interpreted by [Dr Antonio Salmerón](http://blason.es/)" alt="Coat of Arms for James P. Howard, II, as interpreted by Dr Antonio Salmerón" %}